Elio - Communiverse Clip

 Where to Watch Blackout (1966)

-Looking to feast your eyes on 'Blackout' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or view the Aldo Tambellini-directed movie via subscription can be tricky, so we here at Moviefone want to do right by you.
+Want to behold the glory that is 'Blackout' on your TV or mobile device at home?
+Hunting down a streaming service to buy, rent, download, or view the Aldo Tambellini-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Blackout' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Blackout' right now, here are some particulars about the flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Blackout' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Blackout' right now, here are some finer points about the flick.

-Released January 1st, 1966, 'Blackout' stars The movie has a runtime of about , and received a user score of (out of 100) on TMDb, which put together reviews from well-known users.
+Released January 1st, 1966, 'Blackout' stars The movie has a runtime of about , and received a user score of (out of 100) on TMDb, which collated reviews from top users.

-Want to know what the movie's about?
+You probably already know what the movie's about, but just in case...
 Here's the plot: "Beginning in 1965 with Black Is, Tambellini launched a series of politically charged experimental films that explore the expressive possibilities of black as a dominant color and idea.
 For the most part Tambellini’s seven “black films” are made without the use of a camera but rather by carefully manipulating the film itself by scorching, scratching, painting and treating the film stock as a type of sculptural and painterly medium." .

 'Blackout' Release Dates